-By devoting each of its initiatives to these values, the Group has demonstrated its willingness to build a relationship of trust with its customers and employees thereby nurturing its Purpose, which was unveiled in early 2020.
+By devoting each of its initiatives to these values, the Group has demonstrated its willingness to build a relationship of trust with its customers and employees thereby nurturing its Purpose.

 The Group's goal is to establish a culture of responsibility and apply the strictest control and compliance framework in the banking sector.
 It encourages its employees to act with integrity and in accordance with applicable law in all its activities.
 To this end, it has defined a Code of Conduct.